NoeeeTrejo/FlappyBirdAI/README.md

 * Base

-Something I learned when making this game is that instead of the bird moving towards the pipes, we make the illusion that the Bird moves by moving everyhing towards the bird!
+Something I learned when making this game is that instead of the bird moving towards the pipes, we make the illusion that the Bird moves by moving everything towards the bird!